 Wipe Down at Your Stand

 I talked before about using field wipes and wanting to minimize sweat when hiking into your stand.
 This can be impossible in some cases.
-That’s why I carry field wipes with me and wipe down after I get to my tree or stand location.
+That’s why I carry field wipes with me and wipe myself down after I get to my tree or stand location.
 This helps remove any scent that I may have generated walking to my spot.

 Hunt Above the Scent Line